Ireland Landscape Photography

 In the 19th century, this small rocky outcrop could be accessed via a hoist assembled to a viewing platform extending from the mainland.
 Unfortunately, no such structure exists today.
 If you’re interested, you can read more on Kilkee’s Heritage.

-Don’t miss the 3.5 kilometre Kilkee Cliff Walk which tracks alongside the coastline.
+Don’t miss the 3.5 kilometres Kilkee Cliff Walk which tracks alongside the coastline.
 It’s a picturesque and easy trail.

 Cliffs of Moher